ygraigarw/UncertaintiesReturnValues/README.md

 # Figure files

 Figure files provide supporting evidence for the discussion in Section 7 of paper, where different estimation schemes for GP model are considered.
+Use RunSimulation to generate more!

 AllMthPrmSct.png = GP parameter estimate scatter as a function of sample size and estimation method